zhang-mickey/k8s-containerization/README.md

 ## Network Policy
 For the database, we define a policy which only allows ingress from the flask API.
 For the backend, we define a policy which only allows egress to the PostgreSQL.

-To test the network policy we have defined:
+We also define network policy that can block request to the DNS server and allow connection within 30001-32767 To test the network policy we have defined:
 ```
 sudo microk8s kubectl run test -$RANDOM --rm -i -t -image=apline --labels="app=postgres" --sh